e-dyn/gloria/doc/source/index.rst

 Get involved
 .............

-GLORIA is Open Source and thrives through your ideas, usage, and feedback.
+Gloria is Open Source and thrives through your ideas, usage, and feedback.
 Try it, contribute, or just explore:

 - 🛠️ `GitHub Repository <https://github.com/e-dyn/gloria>`__